Detection and Mitigation of Byzantine Attacks in Distributed Training: Distortion Fraction Evaluation

-Let us first discuss the scenario of an \emph{optimal} attack.
-For Aspis, we used the proposed attack ATT-2 from Section \ref{sec:attack_2} and the corresponding computation of $c^{(q), Aspis}$ of Theorem \ref{theorem:aspis_optimal_attack}. \emph{DETOX} in \cite{detox} employs a redundant assignment followed by majority voting and offers robustness guarantees which crucially rely on a ``random choice'' of the Byzantines.
+For Aspis, we used the proposed attack ATT-2 from Section \ref{sec:attack_2_aspis} and the corresponding computation of $c^{(q), Aspis}$ of Theorem \ref{theorem:aspis_optimal_attack}. \emph{DETOX} in \cite{detox} employs a redundant assignment followed by majority voting and offers robustness guarantees which crucially rely on a ``random choice'' of the Byzantines.
 Our prior work \cite{byzshield} (ByzShield) has demonstrated the importance of a careful task assignment and observed that redundancy by itself is not sufficient to allow for Byzantine resilience.
 That work proposed an optimal choice of the $q$ Byzantines that maximizes $\epsilon^{DETOX}$, which we used in our current experiments.
 In short, DETOX splits the $K$ workers into $K/r$ groups.
 All workers within a group process the same subset of the batch, specifically containing $br/K$ samples.
 This phase is followed by majority voting on a group-by-group basis.
-The authors of \cite{byzshield} suggested choosing the Byzantines so that at least $r'$ workers in each group are adversarial in order to distort the corresponding gradients.
+Reference \cite{byzshield} suggests choosing the Byzantines so that at least $r'$ workers in each group are adversarial in order to distort the corresponding gradients.
 In this case, $c^{(q), DETOX} = \lfloor \frac{q}{r'} \rfloor$ and $\epsilon^{DETOX} = \lfloor \frac{q}{r'} \rfloor \times r/K$.
 We also compare with the distortion fraction incurred by ByzShield \cite{byzshield} under a worst-case scenario.
 For this scheme, there is no known optimal attack, and we performed an exhaustive combinatorial search to find the $q$ adversaries that maximize $\epsilon^{ByzShield}$ among all possible options; we follow the same process here to simulate ByzShield's distortion fraction computation while utilizing the scheme of that work based on \emph{mutually orthogonal Latin squares}.
 The reader can refer to Figure \ref{fig:epsilon_simulations_optimal_K50} and Appendix Tables \ref{table:epsilon_simulations_K15}, \ref{table:epsilon_simulations_K21}, and \ref{table:epsilon_simulations_K24} for our results.
 Aspis achieves major reductions in $\epsilon$; for instance, $\epsilon^{Aspis, ATT-2}$ is reduced by up to 99\% compared to both $\epsilon^{Baseline}$ and $\epsilon^{DETOX}$ in Figure \ref{fig:epsilon_simulations_optimal_K50}.